-The global pandemic caused a dramatic drop in passenger numbers, but already the aviation industry in Latin America and the Caribbean has recovered to 2019 levels: an estimated 306 million passengers flew with Latin American carriers in 2023.
+The global pandemic caused a dramatic drop in passenger numbers, but the aviation industry in Latin America and the Caribbean has recovered to 2019 levels: an estimated 306 million passengers flew with Latin American carriers in 2023, according to ALTA estimates based on data from Amadeus Travel Intelligence.
 In fact, Latin America and the Caribbean has surpassed all other regions with the highest passenger recovery around the globe —an impressive accomplishment given that it received no financial support during the pandemic.

-So what are the conditions that can foster further growth in air travel?
+So, what are the conditions that can foster further growth in air travel?
 How can Latin American and Caribbean countries make the most of these opportunities?
-And how can the travel industry find a path for recovery and growth that is truly sustainable, cooperative, and just so that all Latin American and Caribbean citizens and their local, national and regional economies can see the benefits?
+And how can the travel industry find a path for growth that is truly sustainable, cooperative, and just so that all Latin American and Caribbean citizens and their local, national and regional economies can see the benefits?

-Since 2019, Amadeus has partnered with The Latin American and Caribbean Air Transport Association - or ALTA, as it’s referred to in Spanish - to answer these questions with our annual Latin American and Caribbean Air Transport Competitiveness Index.
+Since 2019, ALTA (The Latin American and Caribbean Air Transport Association)and Amadeus –have partnered to answer these questions with our annual Latin American and Caribbean Air Transport Competitiveness Index.

 To make the best decisions, industry stakeholders, policy makers, and industry leaders need access to the best and latest industry data and analysis.
 Our Competitiveness Index was designed with this in mind.
 By providing a detailed overview of the strengths, challenges and opportunities in Latin America and the Caribbean’s air transport industry, Amadeus and ALTA aim to provide the information regional leaders need to devise strategies that will orchestrate a successful and sustainable path for growth, increased collaboration, and enhanced competitiveness.

-Ultimately we believe that if more people can make use of air transportation, countries and citizens in the region will benefit from the income and jobs generated directly and indirectly by the travel industry.
+Ultimately, we believe that if more people can make use of air transportation, countries and citizens in the region will benefit from the income and jobs generated directly and indirectly by the travel industry.
 To that end, this report outlines actions that can be taken to generate more attractive conditions to attract investment, and to facilitate tourism.

 While this report drills down on a lot of data surrounding the influence of everything from infrastructure, to fuel prices, airport quality, passenger taxes, ground transportation and more, there are some overarching themes that we know have a big influence on the success of the travel industry, not just in Latin America and the Caribbean, but around the world:

-Collaboration potential of aviation and the travel and tourism industry has been recognized by local and regional governments, as well as airlines, airports, and regulatory organizations across the region.
+Collaboration The potential of aviation and the travel and tourism industry has been recognized by local and regional governments, as well as airlines, airports, and regulatory organizations across the region.
 Collaboration will help improve these efforts in a faster and efficient way.
 Sustainable Aviation: Travelers demand sustainable travel options more and more.
 Technology plays a great factor in the challenges the sustainable aviation sector faces and will be a key element of the industry’s journey to net zero by 2050.
 Airlines are fully committed to achieving this goal and governments are reacting to create the right regulatory frameworks that will facilitate the production and adoption of Sustainable Aviation Fuels.
 Diversity & Inclusion: By fostering an inclusive environment, aviation can harness the power of diverse perspectives, talent, and ideas to improve innovation and progress.
 Technology as an enabler: The transformative power of technology will continue to have a dramatic impact on the success and growth of aviation in the region.
 Technology and innovation can enhance safety, improve sustainability, increase efficiency, and improve the overall passenger experience.
 With personalization and digitalization so integrated in other parts of our lives, they cannot be overlooked as essential tools in the growth and prosperity of the travel industry in Latin America and beyond.